dvlab-research/MAT/README.md

 ## Evaluation

-Find evaluation scrtips for FID/U-IDS/P-IDS/LPIPS/PSNR/SSIM/L1 metrics in the 'evaluation' directory.
+We provide evaluation scrtips for FID/U-IDS/P-IDS/LPIPS/PSNR/SSIM/L1 metrics in the 'evaluation' directory.
 Only need to give paths of your results and GTs.

 ## Citation

+    @inproceedings{li2022mat,
+        title={MAT: Mask-Aware Transformer for Large Hole Image Inpainting}, author={Li, Wenbo and Lin, Zhe and Zhou, Kun and Qi, Lu and Wang, Yi and Jia, Jiaya}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, year={2022}
+    }

 ## Acknowledgement
 Our code is bulit upon [StyleGAN2-ADA](https://github.com/NVlabs/stylegan2-ada-pytorch).